alessandrolepri/Reg-Auth-Form/README.md

 # Sign up/Login Form

-Basic npm package with Sign up/in swap form
+Basic npm package with Sign up/in swap form for Desktop and Ipad